-Any earthworks:

-- a. within an Outstanding Natural Landscape identified in NFL-APP1, except within an existing road corridor, or where associated with a new National Grid transmission line; or - b. in the National Grid Yard that do not comply with 3D.4.2 f. v) or vi);

-is a Non-Complying Activity.
+Any earthworks within an Outstanding Natural Feature or Landscape identified in Appendix 1C NFL-APP1, except within an existing road corridor, or in the National Grid Yard that do not comply with 3D.4.2 f. v) or vi) is a Non-Complying Activity.
 [PC65]